mattwarkentin/halo/README.md

 -   `halo_medals()` - Returns available medals on Halo Infinite.

-The Halo Infinite API always returns JSON objects, which are automatically converted to an `R` lists.
+The Halo Infinite API always returns JSON objects, which are automatically converted to `R` lists.
 See
 <https://autocode.com/lib/halo/infinite/> for more details on the
 structure of the response object.